 Experience Rockefeller Center

 I would recommend getting tickets for sunset since NYC has some pretty epic sunsets!
-Enjoy panoramic views from the 67th, 69th, and 70th floors that include the Empire State Building!
+Enjoy panoramic views from the 67th, 69th, and 70th floors that include views of the Empire State Building!

-If you happen to be visiting New York during the holidays, Rockefeller Center has the famous Christmas tree lighting, Saks 5th ave. light show, Radio City Music Hall Rockettes show, and more!
+If you happen to be visiting New York during the holidays, Rockefeller Center has the famous Christmas tree lighting, Saks 5th Avenue light show, Radio City Music Hall Rockettes show, and more!

-Other areas to visit near/around Rockefeller Center include Saint Patricks Cathedral, exploring around the shops, seeing live tapings such as the Today show, Saturday Night Live, and The Tonight Show, or getting a bite to eat.
+Other areas to visit around Rockefeller Center include Saint Patrick’s Cathedral, exploring the shops down 5th Avenue like Saks, seeing live tapings such as the Today Show, Saturday Night Live, and The Tonight Show, or getting a bite to eat.

-This will cover a very full day 2 of 4 days in New York.
+This will cover a very full day 2.
 Again, if you couldn’t do it all, that’s ok!

 For Dinner around Rockefeller Center: Del Frisco’s Double Eagle Steakhouse, the Capital Grille, and The Palm – Palm West.

-You have made it to day 3 of 4 days in New York City and you have already seen a ton of the big apple!
-So for our 3rd day in New York, we are going to make it to Brooklyn and explore more of Lower Manhattan!
+You have made it to day 3, and you have already seen a ton of the Big Apple!
+So, for our 3rd day, we are going to make it to Brooklyn and explore more of Lower Manhattan!

 To start the day off, let’s head to the Brooklyn Bridge.
-This New York landmark is one of the best free things to do in NYC!
+This landmark is one of the best free things to do in the city!
 The earlier you go, the fewer people you will find on the bridge if you are trying to take photos.

-The Brooklyn Bridge has always been one of my favorites, so I highly recommend adding it to your 4 days in New York City itinerary!
-In fact, I have even included it in my One Day in NYC itinerary, because it is so iconic.
+The Brooklyn Bridge has always been one of my favorites, so I highly recommend adding it to your 4 day itinerary!
+In fact, I have even included it in my One Day itinerary, because it is so iconic.

 Brooklyn Bridge fun fact: Originally, when the bridge opened, there was a massive panic due to fear of the bridge collapsing and people even died.
 To prove the safety of the bridge, they had 21 elephants cross the bridge.
 Additionally, it was one of the largest suspension bridges of the time.